ryancog/ProffieConfig/README.md

 - Implement "Advanced Mode" interface for custom config file sections
 - Expand pre-checker capabilities
 - Implement interface for `using` syntax (not just the ability to parse)
+- Fix recognition of board in BOOTLOADER mode on Windows (not an issue on macOS)
+- Take over the world ;)

 ## Gallery